Skip to main content

 For more information on how to design your app’s permissions, see Data Authorization.

-Deploy your server
+Deploy your webhook

 Please be sure that this endpoint is not behind a firewall or VPN.
 If you cannot get around this requirement contact us.